 Sleeping Better in Pregnancy

 CLARE LADYMAN WITH LEIGH SIGNAL

 Featuring the latest research from New Zealand's internationally renowned Sleep/Wake Research Centre, this beautiful book has trusted and authoritative information for New Zealand mothers-to-be.
 It helps pregnant women make the most of sleep opportunities during a time when a good night's sleep is crucial for their health and the health of their babies.

 CLARE LADYMAN's PhD looked at how sleep and mental health are related throughout pregnancy and postnatal periods, and how providing information on sleep can help reduce the likelihood of mothers experiencing depression.
 She completed her research studies at the Sleep/Wake Research Centre and Massey University.

 LEIGH SIGNAL is an associate professor and Portfolio Director, Fatigue Management and Sleep Health, at the Sleep/Wake Research Centre, Massey University, Wellington.

 PUBLISHED: July 2020

 ISBN: 9780995131897

 Limpbound, 198 x 148mm.
 128 pages. \$24.99

+LIGHT SLEEP AND DEEP SLEEP

+NREM 2 (stable light sleep) and NREM 3 (deep sleep).

+From light skeep through to deep sleep, brain activity becomes progressively slower.

+If we look at just one cycle of NREM and REM from the last diagram,

+we can see how NREM is broken down into its different parts.

 we can see how NREM 18 broken down into its different parts.

 NREM 1, NREM 2, NREM 3 and REM are the four sleep stages we cycle through while sleeping.
-From being awake, almost everyone enters sleep through NREM 1, the transitional phase between wake and cincis sacepturough ractor I, the transactional phase occaveen wase and sleep.
+From being awake, almost everyone enters sleep through NREM 1, the transitional phase between wake and cincis sacepturough roctor I, the transactional phase occovern wase and sleep.
 We spend only a short time in NEEM 1, but it's long enough for our body to slow down and relax before moving into NREM 2.
 This is a more stable type of light sleep.
 It's here that the body temperature ecreases and heart rate and breathing slow down.
 We then progress to NREM 3, the deep sleep stage.
 In this stage there are hardly any muscle movements and it's more difficult to wake someone.

-REM sleep is a very active time for the brain and is the time when by periods of increased heart rate, increased blood pressure and, as the name suggests, rapid eye movements.
-However, while our eyes are moving, our bodies are almost completely paralysed - possibly a built-in protection mechanism so we don't act out our dreams!
-Body temperature is not well regulated during REM, which could explain why we can sometimes wake feeling hot and sweaty.
-Sleep stages have different names: NREM 1 [N1 or Stage 1), NREM 2 (N2 or Stage 2) and NREM 3 (N3 or Stage 3).
-WAKE, NREM 1 NREM 2, NREM and REM 4-6 times per nigh 13 NRE
+REM sleep is a very active time for the brain and is the time when

+we have the magnity or our trainars.
+In repared blood pressure and, as the name suggests, rapid eye movements.
+However, while our eyes are moving, our bodies are almost completely paralysed - possibly a built-in protection mechanism so we don't act out our dreamst Body temperature is not well regulated during REM, which could explain why

+we can sometimes wake feeling hot and sweaty.

+Sleep stages have different names: NREM 1 [N1 or Stage 1), NREM 2

+(N2 or Stage 2) and NREM 3 (N3 or Stage 3).

+NREA ' K Ем

+7

+7

+We cycle thro ough

+WAKE, NREM 1,

+NREM 2, NRE M 3

+and REM 4-6 V

+times per nig ht 4

+NREM 1 NREM 2 NREM 3

+stable light sleep deep sleep

+N2 or Stage 2 N3 or Stage 3